 As a video-maker and choreographer, Olivier Simola has nurtured an inventive approach which revolves around both the singular and collective universe.

-THE BLUEBELL GIRLS
+THE BLUEBELL GIRLS AND THE BOYS

 Each artist is selected meticulously by the Ballet Master on the basis of very strict criteria.
 Dance techniques, artistic qualities, personality and physical harmony, nothing is left to chance.
 This precision has largely contributed to the company’s reputation, in particular in terms of the dancer's height, something which is of prime importance.
 A Bluebell Girl must not measure less than 1.75 m and a Boy 1.83 m.